-2. Reauthorize the Juvenile Justice and Delinquency Prevention Act (JJDPA).
+2. Ensure appropriate implementation and oversight of the Juvenile Justice and Delinquency Prevention Act (JJDPA)

-The Juvenile Justice and Delinquency Prevention Act (JJDPA) provides Congress with a distinct opportunity to keep our kids and communities safe.
+Oversight of the JJDPA presents Congress with an opportunity to affirm high standards for the treatment of youth and the federal-state partnership that undergirds their success.
 First enacted in 1974, the JJDPA was most recently reauthorized in 2018.
-Now, almost 50 years after its initial enactment, the JJDPA is one of the most successful standard-setting statutes at the federal level.
+Now, 45 years after its initial enactment, the JJDPA is one of the most successful standardsetting statutes at the federal level.
 At its heart, it recognizes the value of citizen-driven efforts to prevent and stem delinquency.
 The success of the JJDPA has been supported in significant part by the research, evaluation, oversight, and technical assistance functions of the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
 It remains a landmark federal statute and provides four substantive safeguards, or "core protections" for youth who come into contact with the juvenile justice system:

-- The deinstitutionalization of status offenders core protection provides that nondelinquent youth charged with behaviors such as truancy and running away should not be confined in juvenile facilities or adult jails; - The jail removal core protection provides that minors should not be placed in adult jails and lock-ups except under very limited circumstances;
+• The deinstitutionalization of status offenders core protection provides that non-delinquent youth charged with offenses such as truancy and running away should not be confined in juvenile facilities or adult jails;

-- The 'sight and sound' separation core protection provides that youth in adult jails or lock-ups must be sight and sound separated from adult inmates; and - The racial and ethnic disparities core protection ensures that states take steps to measure and address racial and ethnic disparities at key contact points in the juvenile justice system.
+- The jail removal core protection provides that minors should not be placed in adult jails and lock-ups except under very limited circumstances; - The 'sight and sound' separation core protection provides that youth in adult jails or lock-ups be sight and sound separated from adult inmates; and - The racial and ethnic disparities core protection mandates that states take steps to measure and address racial and ethnic disparities at key contact points in the juvenile justice system.